 You can go to as many museums as you like during your stay, and up to four people staying in the hotel room are eligible to use the discount, so it’s perfect for trips with friends or family.
 You’ll find the entire list of museums on seattlemuseummonth.com – but how to choose?
 Let’s dive in and I’ll try to make some suggestions according to your interests.

-Museum Month is in full swing and I’ve got one more set of recommendations for you.
+Today’s topic is: one-of-a-kind places.
 This post highlights unique experiences, to be found only here in the Seattle region.

 For an entirely different sort of museum experience, head south about 24 miles to the Pacific Bonsai Museum.
 Set in a forest of towering conifers, the outdoor museum connects people to nature through the living art of bonsai.
-This unique place stewards more than 150 bonsai and the most diverse public collection in North America with trees from Canada, China, Japan, Korea, Taiwan and the United States.
-Featuring sixty trees at a time, this cultural gem offers contemporary and traditional exhibitions, group tours, and education.
+This unique place stewards more than 150 bonsai and the most diverse public collection in North America with trees from Canada, China, Japan, Korea, Taiwan, and the United States.
+Featuring 60 trees at a time, this cultural gem offers contemporary and traditional exhibitions, group tours, and education.